 Leaving the scene of an accident is a crime in Michigan

 In Michigan, traffic offenses can be charged as civil infractions or as crimes.
-The offense of leaving the scene of an accident (aka: failing to give identification at the scene of a crash) is charged as a crime in Michigan.
-Along with drunk driving, leaving the scene of an accident is also one of the most prevalent misdemeanor cases that is charged in Macomb County.
-Leaving the scene of an accident is a serious crime that can carry jail, a fine, court costs and 6 points.
-Leaving the scene of an accident causing an injury is more serious than leaving the scene of an accident causing only property damage.
-Leaving the scene of an accident cannot be expunged and will have a huge impact on future insurance premiums.
-A criminal record can lead to jeopardize personal rights such as right to travel into Canada or right to obtain a concealed permit to carry a handgun/CPL.
-A criminal offense or pattern of criminal behavior can also lead to deportation for non-US citizens.
-Pleading guilty to the offense of leaving the scene of an accident without a lawyer is a sure way to wind up with major regrets.
-In this publication, and others (Hiring a Lawyer to Fight Your Traffic Ticket: A Wise Long Term Investment), we explain why you should be proactive and get a lawyer if you are facing any criminal or non-criminal offense.
+The offense of leaving the scene of an accident (aka: hit and run, failing to give identification at the scene of a crash) is charged as a crime in Michigan.
+Along with drunk driving, leaving the scene of an accident is also one of the most prevalent misdemeanor cases that is charged in the Macomb County District Courts.
+Leaving the scene of an accident is a serious crime that can carry jail, up to 2 years of probation, a fine, court costs and 6 points.
+Leaving the scene of an accident causing an injury is a more serious crime than one causing property damage.
+If you get convicted of leaving the scene of an accident a criminal record will be created, 6 points will go on your driving record, you can be placed on probation and get up to 1 year in jail.

 - 37th District: Warren, Centerline

 - 39th District: Roseville, Fraser

 - 41-A District: Shelby Twp, Macomb Twp, Utica